No Tags Found!

 You should ask your employer about the reason for the difference.
 In all probability, it will be due to the amounts that are exempted from tax as per law.

-You should not always assume that the Company is wrong or doing some fraud.
-The Employer has to follow some laws.
+You should not always assume that the company is wrong or engaging in fraudulent activities.
+The employer has to comply with certain laws.

 From India, New Delhi